ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 // { ok: true, success: 4, failed: 0 }
 ```

-Arrays of documents are written in batches of 500 at a time with up to 5 write operations going on in parallel.
+Arrays of documents are written in batches of 500 at a time.

 ### Fetching documents by id